onnx/tutorials/tutorials/PytorchAddExportSupport.md

 def operator/symbolic(g, *inputs):
   """
-  Modifies Graph (e.g., using "op"), adding the ONNX operations representing this PyTorch function, and returning a Node or tuple of Nodes specifying the ONNX outputs whose values correspond to the original PyTorch return values of the autograd Function (or None if an output is not supported by ONNX).
+  Modifies Graph (e.g., using "op"), adding the ONNX operations representing this PyTorch function, and returning a Value or tuple of Values specifying the ONNX outputs whose values correspond to the original PyTorch return values of the autograd Function (or None if an output is not supported by ONNX).

   Arguments:
-    g (Graph): graph to write the ONNX representation into inputs (Node..): list of nodes representing the variables which contain the inputs for this function
+    g (Graph): graph to write the ONNX representation into inputs (Value...): list of values representing the variables which contain the inputs for this function
   """

-class Node(object):
+class Value(object):
   """Represents an intermediate tensor value computed in ONNX.""" def type(self):
-    """Returns the Type of the node."""
+    """Returns the Type of the value."""

 class Type(object):
   def sizes(self):